||Review / Modelling report|

 A-6A intruder in 1/32 scale kit review & modelling report of the Trumpeter

 kit by Meindert de Vreeze

-The Intruder was extensively used in the Vietnam war.
-In later conflicts it was also used by the US Navy e.g. Libanon, Desert Storm in 1991 etc. The last flight of the A-6E was in 1997, being replaced by the F-18 Hornet.
+The Intruder was widely used in the Vietnam War and later conflicts, including in Lebanon and during Desert Storm in 1991.
+The last flight of the A-6E took place in 1997, as it was gradually replaced by the F-18 Hornet.

 Also check out the 1/72 scale A-6 models.....